eclipse-che/che-theia/README.md

 So, Che-Theia is the default `Che editor` provided with developer workspaces created in [Eclipse Che 7](https://eclipse.org/che/)([Github](https://github.com/eclipse/che)).

 Che-Theia contains additional extensions and plugins which have been added based on the nature of Eclipse Che workspaces and to provide the best IDE experience of Theia within Che.
  - A VSCode-like IDE experience.
-Che-Theia is based on the monaco editor and includes features like the command pallete.
+Che-Theia is based on the Monaco editor and includes features like the command palette.
  - VSCode extension compatibility.
 Che-Theia supports VSCode extensions.
 In Che-theia, these extensions could come with a side-car containers with all the dependencies required by the extension.